New-Creta/Rex/_docs/src/documentation/rex_pipeline.md

 # Cleans all regina and its depedencies' intermediate files and then performs a build afterwards
 py _rex.py build -project=regina -config=debug -compiler=msvc -clean
 ```

+### Post Build
+the sharpmake scripts for all rex related projects launch the [`post_build.py`](../../../source/post_build.py) script found at the source root.
+This is for internal use only.

+This script launches clang-tidy and clang-format if clang tools are enabled.
+Because clang-tidy is run using clang, the post build is only enabled when compiling with clang

+After which it launches a script called `post_build_by_user.py`, if it's found at the root of your project's source code, which the user can write to write their own post build events

 ## Testing
 Rex Engine supports many different kind of tests for optimal testing which can all be fired from the root script